-Crown Point Community School Corporation is thrilled to welcome the future class of 2038!
-If your child will be five years old before August 1, 2025, and you live in the district boundaries, the district invites families to enroll online for kindergarten on February 25, 2025.
+Crown Point Community School Corporation is thrilled to welcome the future class of 2039!
+If your child will be five years old on or before August 1, 2026, and you live in the district boundaries, the district invites families to enroll online for kindergarten on February 24, 2026.

 Crown Point Community School Corporation enrollment is NOT open to individuals who live outside the district.
 You must provide the following documents: